reflectoring/reflectoring.github.io/_posts/solutions/logging/2018-08-03-logging-format-logback.md

 * the message itself
 * potentially a stacktrace.

-The following sections show how to configure our application to create log messages like that.
+Let's look at how we can configure our application to create log messages that look like this.

 ## Adding a Unique ID to each Log Message

+First, we need to collect all the information contained in the log messages.
+Every information except the unique ID is pretty much default so we don't have to do anything to get it.

-In order to add a unique ID to each log message, we have to provide such an ID.
+But in order to add a unique ID to each log message, we have to provide such an ID.
 For this, we use the [Descriptive Logger](https://github.com/thombergs/descriptive-logger) library, a small wrapper on top of SLF4J I created.